You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 Physiotherapy for shoulder pain

-The number of physiotherapy sessions a GP might prescribe depends on the cause of your shoulder pain.
+The number of physiotherapy sessions you may have depends on the cause of your shoulder pain.

 Causes of shoulder pain